1. Operating on land of state-wide interest requires a 1041 permit

 Nestle is currently allowed up to 200 gallons of water per minute, 65 million gallons per year, and up to 25 trucks per day.
 They have been taking less than half of that, so we can expect that impacts on the aquifer and traffic will more than double when they take the maximum amounts.
 Why wasn’t increased production or climate change factored into a Nestle-provided report which determined their operation here “sustainable?”

-Fortunately, Colorado water law requires Nestle to augment the water they extract.
-But does the replacement water, which comes from reservoirs and is released into the Arkansas River, mitigate all that is lost from the aquifer where Nestle’s wells are located?
+Colorado water law requires Nestle to augment the water they extract.
+But does the “replacement” water, which comes from the drought-stricken Colorado River watershed, that is released into the Arkansas River, mitigate all that is lost from the aquifer where Nestle’s wells are located?
 And although the replacement water is deemed drinkable, is it the same quality as the “spring water” that Nestle sucks and trucks out of the Upper Arkansas River Valley?

 6. Lack of transparency

 Nestle, a Swiss company with a global reputation of humanitarian and environmental abuses, self-monitors and self-reports with little review by Chaffee County professionals.
 And Nestle has requested to do even less monitoring (technical revision #12).

 Nestle spells out in their request for renewal that they wish to quickly renew their permit as-is and will request revisions later (when not under the scrutiny of a public hearing).

 For this extension request, the county has hired a hydrologist to review Nestle-provided data and an economist, but not an ecologist.
 The company recently sold to private equity companies and will be operating under a new name – Blue Triton.